CodeGlassDotIO/Docs/_docs/Editions/Community.md

 This is the free edition of Code Glass, with some [limitations](#limitations).

-This edition is ment for people that do not have the funds or method to pay for the [Pro Edition](Pro.md).<br/>
+This edition is ment for people that do not have the funds or method to pay for the [Pro Edition](Pro.md) subscription.<br/>
 However if you can we would be very greatefull if you looked at getting a [Pro Edition](Pro.md) as it allows us to [future develop](../Roadmap.md) Code Glass.

 You can also get this edition as a thank you for previously paying for a subscription as part of the [Fallback License Grant](../LicenseTypes.md#fallback-license-type-requirements)

-See the [avaiable to licenses](#available-to-licenses) section to see how to get this edition.
+See the [avaiable to](#available-to) section to see how to get this edition.

 ## Limitations
 The limitations of the community edition is mostly feature based.